About Gwynn Raimondi

 Therapist | Writer | Disrupter | Fire Breather

-I believe in tearing down the status quo and dismantling our oppressive culture.
+I believe in tearing down the status quo and dismantling our oppressive culture by creating interdependent relationships that promote autonomy and growth.

 This work of tearing down and dismantling is both an internal and external process.

-My training in family systems during graduate school and in universal systems (micro and macro) in undergraduate school, instilled deep within me the understanding of how, while we are all unique individuals, we are also part of, contributors to, and victims of our current oppressive and patriarchal culture.
+My training in family systems during graduate school and in universal systems (micro and macro) in undergraduate school, instilled deep within me the understanding of how, while we are all unique individuals, we are also part of, contributors to, and victims of our current oppressive, white-supremist, capitalist, patriarchal society.

 Education and Training